mblayman/atlas/README.md

 * Busted for tests. `luarocks install busted`
 * LuaCov for coverage. `luarocks install LuaCov`
 * LuaCheck for lint. `luarocks install LuaCheck`

+## Future tools

+* `.rockspec` to make a proper Lua rock package?
+  This could help with dependency management.